KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 If you want to bring DjangoCon US to your city or volunteer, we want to hear from you!

 My fellow DEFNA Board Member Adam Fast gave a lightning talk about our search for a venue for 2025 and beyond.
-Affordability continues to be a challenge.
+Affordability is a challenge.

 <!--
 Volunteers